chesterhow/average-joe/README.md

-# average-joe
+# Average Joe Coffeehouse Reviews
-Repository for Average Joe Coffeehouse Reviews site
+Everything you’ve ever wanted to know about coffeehouses in Singapore.